mbleigh/acts-as-taggable-on/README.md

 rake spec
 ```

-You can run all the tests across all the Rails versions by running `rake appraise`.
+You can run all the tests across all the Rails versions by running `bundle exec appraisal install && bundle exec appraisal rspec`.
 If you'd also like to [run the tests across all rubies and databases as configured for Travis CI, install and run `wwtd`](https://github.com/grosser/wwtd).

 ## License